ADRIC’s National Designations for Mediators

 The Application for the Qualified Mediator Designation is available from your Regional Affiliate.
 If your Regional Affiliate does not have a customized application form and directs you to ADRIC, a generic form is available for use here: Qualified Mediator Designation Application Form.

-As part of the Gold Standard approach to ADR in Canada, the ADRIC requires all Designated members to provide proof of a minimum of $1 million insurance coverage for their protection and for the protection of those for whom they provide services.
+As part of the Gold Standard approach to ADR in Canada, ADRIC requires all Designated members to provide proof of a minimum of $1 million insurance coverage for their protection and for the protection of those for whom they provide services.
 View the ADRIC Insurance Program.

 Chartered Mediator (C.Med)